microsoft/OpenTypeDesignVariationAxisTags/README.md

 Also, please make sure you read the Contributing section below.

 To submit a proposal, use this process:
 1. Create a fork of this repository in your own account.
+(For details on creating and working with forks in GitHub, see [Fork a Repo](https://help.github.com/articles/fork-a-repo/).)
 2. Within that fork, create a new copy of the [Proposal Summary](Proposals/ProposalSummary.md) form in a new sub-folder of the Proposals folder.
 The sub-folder name must be unique and should be a short name that can be used to refer to your proposal.
 If you are submitting an alternative